adoptium/aqa-tests/jck/README.md

 # How-to Run customized JCK test targets

-There is a custom JCK test target `jck_custom`.
-This is used to run custom JCK test targets in any JCK testsuite.
-RUNTIME is the default testsuite.
+There are three custom JCK test targets `jckruntime_custom, jckcompiler_custom, jckdevtools_custom`.
+They are used to run custom JCK test targets in JCK runtime, compiler and devtools testsuites respectively.
+Take jckruntime_custom as example:

 1. Follow the Steps 1 - 4 mentioned above.

-2. Export `JCK_CUSTOM_TARGET=<jck_test_subset>` as an environment variable or pass it in when run as a make command.
-For example `export JCK_CUSTOM_TARGET=api/java_math`.
-If a testsuite other than the default is needed, provide that in JCK_CUSTOM_TARGET (e.g., JCK_CUSTOM_TARGET=lang/INFR/....html testsuite=COMPILER).
+2. Export `JCKRUNTIME_CUSTOM_TARGET=<jck_test_subset>` as an environment variable or pass it in when run as a make command.
+For example `export JCKRUNTIME_CUSTOM_TARGET=api/java_math`.

 3. Make sure the JCK test subset is available in JCK test material folder, a.k.a. `$(JCK_ROOT)`.